Social stigma of obesity: Public health

 The existing literature largely does not support the notion that weight stigma might encourage weight loss; as cited above, experiencing weight stigma (both interpersonally as well as exposure to stigmatizing media campaigns) is consistently related to a lack of motivation to exercise and a propensity to overeat.
-In a 2010 review examining whether weight stigma is an appropriate public health tool for treating and preventing overweight and obesity, Puhl and Heuer concluded that stigmatizing individuals with obesity is detrimental in three important ways: (1) it threatens actual physical health, (2) it perpetuates health disparities, and (3) it actually undermines obesity treatment and intervention initiatives.
+In a 2010 review examining whether weight stigma is an appropriate public health tool for treating and preventing overweight and obesi ty, Puhl and Heuer concluded that stigmatizing individuals with obesity is detrimental in three important ways: (1) it threatens actual physical health, (2) it perpetuates health disparities, and (3) it actually undermines obesity treatment and intervention initiatives.
 In line with this, another recent review of the consequences of experiencing weight stigma, this one conducted by Puhl and Suh (2015), concluded that considering the myriad negative physical and mental health consequences associated with experiencing weight stigma, it should be a target, instead of a tool, in obesity prevention and treatment.
 These authors further recommend that a necessary first step in reducing weight stigma is raising broader awareness of its negative consequences.

-Race intersection
+Race

 With higher representation of black people being categorized as overweight by the BMI, the social stigma of obesity disproportionately affects black people.
 More than 80% of African American women are categorized as overweight using the Body Mass Index.
-Yet, the BMI was created based on a group of European men and cutoffs have been altered in the US in a non-scientifically verified way, with no distinguishing between appropriate cutoffs for different races.

 Sociologist Sabrina Strings writes, in her book Fearing the Black Body, about the historical ways in which fatphobia emerged out of an attempt by white people to distance themselves from black people.
 In 1751, Denis Diderot published the Encyclopédie, which was the first publications to claim that black people were "fond of gluttony."
 In 1853, French aristocrat Arthur de Gobineau claimed, about black people, that their "gluttonous nature to be one of their more base characteristics."
 In 1910, Charles Davenport founded the Eugenic Record Office, and he claimed that "obesity was a vile condition to be avoided.
 It was, moreover, racially inherited."
 Eugenics sentiment toward black people regarding their size was prevalent.

-Body standards differ between black and white communities, but whiteness, and therefore thinness, is seen as the cultural norm.
-Scholar Elizabeth Hughes discusses this in "I'm Supposed to be Thick:" Managing Body Anxieties Among Black American Women," citing the norm of a "thick" body type, in other words curvier bodies, in the black community.